rahul4732saini/fise/doc/getting-started.md

 2. **Change the current working directory**:

-   Change the current directory to the source code directory, i.e., `./fise` to perform the remaining installation:
+   Change the current directory to the source code directory, i.e., `./fise` to perform the remaining installation process:

    ```bash
    cd ./fise